Tyson-miller/Chicago_Crime_Analysis/README.md

 First I inspected and cleaned the datasets.
 Then, used time series to analyze annual and monthly trends and data visualization to analyze spacial trends.
 I used correlation matrices to identify relational trends regarding arrests proportions and income as well as arrest proportions and location.
 I also fit a model using time series analysis to predict future robberies in a specific neighborhood of Chicago.

 **Files**
-* global_warming.Rmd - R Markdown file containing R code with
+* Chicago_Crime_Analysis.ipynb - R Markdown file containing R code with
-* global_warming.pdf - pdf output of R Markdown
-* England_temp_timeseries.txt - txt file containing Central England mean temperatures for every season from 1659-2019.

 # Features
 * Jupyter Notebook